 Editor’s Note: This essay is the first in a two-part series authored by Annaleigh on the topic of philosophical feminism.
 The second essay can be viewed here.

 In both academic and non-academic discussions of feminism, there is sometimes a lack of appreciation for the diversity among feminist positions.
 Two people may be called feminists while disagreeing about a range of theoretical and practical issues, like the nature of oppression, sex work, or abortion.
-In this and the next two following essays, I lay out three general feminist approaches to sexist oppression: the sameness approach, the difference approach, and the dominance approach.1 This first essay focuses on the sameness approach.
+In this and the next essay, I lay out two general feminist approaches to sexist oppression: the sameness approach and the difference approach.1 This first essay focuses on the sameness approach.

 There are many ways of dividing up strands of thought, particularly when they have arisen organically out of a political movement.
 What is called the sameness approach here shares similarities with what elsewhere is called humanist or liberal feminism.
 The basic idea is that people ought to be treated equally, regardless of their physical or social characteristics.
 The general argumentative strategy is this: